CheRongtian/Hybrid_Blockchain_for_Retails/README.md

     - Supports printing leaf nodes

 #### Potential Problems
-Also list in the comment in the code😢:(1~4 seems like not that kind of terrible, so I leave them)
+Also list in the comment in the code😢:(1~4 is acceptable 4 demo version)
 ```cpp
 /*
 1. Append() assumes the tree is a complete binary tree